EMPLOYMENT LAW NEWS

 Nevada

-However, employers cannot refuse to hire applicant due to positive marijuana test, though there are exclusions for:
+Employers cannot refuse to hire an applicant due to a positive marijuana test, except for the following positions:

 New Jersey

-New Jersey officials issued guidance regarding recreational marijuana in September 2022, providing employment protections for off-duty use:
+New Jersey officials issued guidance regarding recreational marijuana which indicates the following protections for off-duty marijuana use:

 New York State